About Corrective Jaw Surgery (Orthognathic Surgery)

 Sleep disorders

-Jaw surgery is one option for helping patients with sleep disorders and breathing problems.
+Jaw surgery is one option for helping patients with sleep apnea.
 This procedure helps the jaws, tongue and throat to move forward creating more space in the airway path.
-This treatment is one of Dr. Rooz’s specialities.

 Unbalanced facial appearance from the front or side